caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 GTFS Realtime (General Transit Feed Specification Realtime) is the industry-standard extension to static GTFS.
 While static GTFS defines the *scheduled* operations (stops, routes, timetables) in CSV format, GTFS Realtime provides a dynamic feed of **instantaneous updates**.

-This specification allows transit agencies (like the MBTA, MTA, or UTA) to push updates to consumers (Google Maps, Citymapper, or your data pipeline) regarding:
+This specification allows transit agencies like **UTA** to push updates to consumers regarding:

   * **Trip Updates:** Delays, cancellations, and changed routes.
   * **Service Alerts:** Stop moves or unforeseen events affecting a station.